ToshioCP/Gtk4-tutorial/gfm/sec20.md

 If one value changes then the other will automatically change.

 You need to make an effort to understand GSettings concept, but coding is very simple.
-Just generate a GSettings object and bind it to a property of an object.
+Just create a GSettings object and bind it to a property of an object.

 ## Installation

-It is a good idea to install your application in `$HOME/local/bin` directory if you have installed gtk4 under the instruction in Section 2.
+It is a good idea to install your application in `$HOME/local/bin` directory if you have installed Gtk4 from the source (See Section 2).
 Then you need to put `--prefix=$HOME/local` option to meson like this.

 ~~~
 $ meson --prefix=$HOME/local _build
 ~~~

+If you've installed Gtk4 from the distribution package, `--prefix` option isn't necessary.
+You just install `tfe` to the default bin directory like `/usr/local/bin`.

-Modify `meson.build` abd add install option and set it true in executable function.
+Modify `meson.build` and add install option and set it true in executable function.

 ~~~meson
 executable('tfe', sourcefiles, resources, dependencies: gtkdep, export_dynamic: true, install: true)